crypto-org-chain/cronos-docs/docs/getting-started/gamefi-sdk.md

 :::

 ### Build the Scenes
 To build the Game Login example, you need to go to `File/Build Settings` and select your WebGL, IOS or Androi Build Settings.
 In this example, we will build using the WebGL method.
+To build with the DefiWallet option, you will have to select the Cronos DefiWallet Template in the Player -> Resolution and Presentation settings

 <img src="./assets/gameFi/build_settings.png" />

 ::: tip NOTE
-  Make sure to select the right WebGL Template in the Player -> Resolution and Presentation settings.
+  Make sure to select the DefiWallet Template in the Player -> Resolution and Presentation settings.
 :::

 On successfull completion, you will be able to login to your DefiConnect wallet.
 On succesfull login, the scene will load any textures from NFT assets you own.